Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: The full 6d Hopf-WZ term of the M5-brane

-As an important example, we offer the following.
+As an important example of Def. \ref{BasicSetup}, we offer the following:

-\begin{lemma}[The 7-sphere as extended worldvolume] In the situation of Def. \ref{BasicSetup} let the oriented difference of extended worldvolumes be the 7-sphere: $\Sigma := \widetilde \Sigma^7 := S^7$.
+\begin{lemma}[The 7-sphere as an extended worldvolume] In the situation of Def. \ref{BasicSetup}, let the oriented difference of extended worldvolumes be the 7-sphere: $\Sigma := \widetilde \Sigma^7 := S^7$.
 Then the set \eqref{GaugeableFunctions} of homotopy classes of extended gauged sigma-model fields is the set underlying the 7th homotopy group of target spacetime $X$:

 \end{lemma} \begin{proof} Since homotopy classes of continuous functions between smooth manifolds are given by smooth homotopy classes of smooth functions (e.g. \cite[Cor.
 17.8.1]{BT82}) it follows that already smooth homotopy classes of ungauged sigma-model fields are in bijection to $\pi_7(X)$ (since the target spacetime $X$ is assumed to be connected there is no dependence on a basepoint).
-Hence it only remains to show that, {for any extended sigma-model field $\widetilde f$ there exist at least a gauging $\widetilde H_3$, and that} for any $\big( \widetilde f, (\widetilde H_3)_0\big)$ and $\big( \widetilde f, (\widetilde H_3)_1\big)$ two gaugings \eqref{GaugedExtendedSigmaModelFields} of the same extended sigma-model field $\widetilde f$, there exists a gauged homotopy \eqref{GaugedHomotopy}
+Hence it only remains to show that, for any extended sigma-model field $\widetilde f$, there exists at least one gauging $\widetilde H_3$ \eqref{GaugedExtendedSigmaModelFields} and that, for any two such gaugings $\big( \widetilde f, (\widetilde H_3)_0\big)$ and $\big( \widetilde f, (\widetilde H_3)_1\big)$ of the same extended sigma-model field $\widetilde f$, there exists a gauged homotopy \eqref{GaugedHomotopy}